- Travel restrictions are still in place in Canada through Dec. 21

 Americans, who also have made Ireland nervous, that don’t comply with Canada’s restrictions are liable to get in trouble.
 Candian citizens, concerned about the health risk Americans may present, have been reporting illegal tourists to the authorities.
 Stubborn American tourists have forced the country to take several precautionary measures to identify legal tourists, including displaying tags in rearview mirrors with a mandatory departure date clearly identified.

-As of this writing, Canada has suffered more than 136,000 coronavirus infections and 9,200 deaths.
-The United States, on the other hand, is nearing 6.4 million cases and has surpassed 190,000 deaths.
+As of Nov.
+23, Canada has suffered more than 387,000 coronavirus infections and 12,000 deaths.
+The United States, on the other hand, has passed 13.7 million cases and has surpassed 270,000 deaths.
+But like much of the rest of the world, Canada’s coronavirus cases were exponentially increasing by mid-November.

 Read more on traveling during the pandemic: